How to Grip a Golf Club – Does Strength Really Matter?

 The much coveted perfect golf grip is something all golfers strive for but does it really matter?
-How to grip a golf club is certainly one of the most talked about topics when it comes to golf instruction and technique.
+How to hold golf club is certainly one of the most talked about topics when it comes to golf instruction and technique.
 You'll often hear people make comments about a grip being too strong, too weak or even neutral.
 The truth is that the grip probably gets a little too much emphasis.
 There are some good rules of thumb to follow, but ultimately, the technique for holding the club doesn't have to be overly complicated.
 You could teach a complete neophyte the proper grip in a single day.

 It's All About Positioning